 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Change in eyesight, eye pain, or very bad eye irritation.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before use.

-- Take out contact lenses before using this drug.
-Talk with your doctor to see when lenses may be put back in after this drug is given.
-Do not put contacts back in if your eyes are irritated or infected.
+- Have your child take out contact lenses before using this drug.
+Talk with the doctor to see when lenses may be put back in after this drug is given.
+Do not put lenses back in if your child’s eyes are irritated or infected.